A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Assessments:

-There are both internal and external assessments during the IB – DP.
-The DP – Core can contribute up to 3 points towards the final diploma score of the student.
-Each of the elements is assessed independently through interactive methods such as oral presentation, essay and projects.
-Thus, the student becomes more introspective, creative and independent thinker.
+There are both internal and external assessments during the IB-DP.
+The DP–Core can contribute up to 3 points towards the final diploma score of the student.
+Each of the elements is assessed independently through interactive methods such as oral presentations, essay and projects.
+Thus, the student becomes a more introspective, creative and independent thinker.

 Internal Subject Assessment: